This article talks about:

 You have a stronger case if the radiologist describes the shoulder tear as an acute tear.
 An acute injury refers to trauma or injury to any body damage due to a due a physical impact or accident.
 All of the tears above are usually diagnosed by an MRI.
 An orthopedic doctor may also state that a shoulder tear cannot be caused by certain types of accidents.

-5. Other factors that can affect the value of your settlement involving surgery for a shoulder tear
+5. Other factors that may affect the value of your settlement involving a shoulder injury or tear are:

 - Amount of property damage (particularly true in auto accidents) to the vehicles involved.